 - Unregulated: Unlike other derivative instruments that the government is regulating, equity swaps usually remain unregulated.

-- Expiration dates: Equity swaps have expiration or termination dates which makes them inefficient to provide open-ended exposure.
+- Expiration dates: Equity swaps have expiration or termination dates, making them inefficient in providing open-ended exposure.

 - There is always a possibility of risk in the equity swap for an investor if there is a default in payment by the counterparty.

-It is a derivative contract between two parties who have agreed to exchange returns on equity index with other cash flow.
+It is a derivative contract between two parties who have agreed to exchange returns on the equity index with other cash flows.
 An equity swap helps give the investor exposure to the stock or stock index without having to purchase the stock.
-These equity swaps are helpful to hedge equity risk and also enables the investor to invest in a wider range of securities.
+These equity swaps are helpful to hedge equity risk and enable the investor to invest in a wider range of securities.

 This is a guide to Equity Swaps.
-Here we also discuss the definition and how does equity swaps work?
+Here we also discuss the definition and how equity swaps work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –